🍀 FEE-WAIVED BUNNY ADOPTIONS MARCH 18th-19th for St. Patrick’s Day! Click here to view bunnies and schedule an appointment.

 Download an ASSISTANCE dog tag Application and Affidavit Email completed form to bryan.bray@ventura.org

-Q: What is an emotional support animal?
+Q: What is an emotional support animal or an emotional support dog?

 There are only two questions that HUD says a housing provider should consider with a request for an assistance animal as a reasonable accommodation: